Prepare for MTD for Income Tax in FreeAgent

 Bank transactions

-We recommend that you import your bank transactions into FreeAgent automatically by enabling a bank feed.
 If a bank feed isn't available for your bank, or you need to import historical transactions that are outside the scope of your bank feed, you will need to either upload bank statements or enter transactions manually.
 If you have a bank feed enabled to import transactions automatically, be careful not to duplicate any of these transactions with a manual import as this will cause transactions to be recorded twice.

 After your bank transactions have been imported or uploaded, you will need to explain them.
 Once you’ve started explaining transactions, FreeAgent’s Guess feature will attempt to explain your transactions automatically.
 Find out more about how to manage Guess.
+If you’re using a personal bank account for your business and this option has been selected in FreeAgent, you only have to explain the transactions that relate to your business.

 Income

 FreeAgent will automatically populate your total income for the quarter in the ‘Income’ section of your MTD submission.
+You'll find this on the Self Employment page if you have a sole trader account type and on the UK Property page if you have an unincorporated landlord account type.

 Costs